-Students will be introduced to stable management principles and will combine theory and practice by providing daily horse care and stable maintenance as needed under the supervision of the Equine Center Supervisor; 1 hour discussion, 2 hours laboratory per week.
+Students will be introduced to stable management principles and will combine theory and practice by providing daily horse care and stable maintenance as needed under the supervision of the instructor and the Equine Center Supervisor.
+Topics include regular health assessment, first aid, bandaging, use of restraints, safe handling practices, deworming schedules, clipping, and basic hoof care; 1 hour discussion, 2 hours laboratory per week.
 Prerequisite: None